 Wendall Thomas Interview

-Presented by MIFF 37ºSouth Market & Accelerator, celebrated LA-based developer, writer and lecturer Wendall Thomas returns exclusively to Melbourne for more of her hugely popular series unlocking the secrets of film writing with four stand-alone all-day seminars.
-Thomas has written and developed projects for Disney, Warner Bros., Paramount, Universal, Showtime, PBS and NBC.
-Her recent client films include Any Day Now (Winner Audience Award Tribeca 2012), The Truth Below, The Space Between and The Republic of Two.
+Presented by MIFF 37ºSouth Market & Accelerator, celebrated LA-based developer, writer and lecturer Wendall Thomas – who has written and developed projects for companies including Disney, Warner Brothers, Paramount, Universal, Showtime, PBS and NBC – returns exclusively to Melbourne for more of her popular series unlocking the secrets of film writing with a series of four stand-alone all-day seminars.

 We put a few questions to her, ahead of her arrival: